Lindsay Lohan Dons Sheer Black Robe & Knee-High Snakeskin Boots At The Desert In New Instagram Pic

-Lindsay Lohan was busy promoting her MTV show, Lindsay Lohan’s Beach Club for weeks.
-However, on March 25th, the show’s season finale aired.
+Lindsay Lohan was busy promoting her MTV show Lindsay Lohan’s Beach Club for weeks.
+However, on March 25, the show’s season finale aired.
 And now, it looks like the actress-entrepreneur has moved on to sharing something different on her Instagram page.
-Her second-newest post showed her rocking a completely new look, which consisted of a short, blond bob haircut which is likely a wig, rather than her new hair.
+Her second-newest post showed her rocking a completely new look, which consisted of a short, blond bob haircut which is likely a wig rather than her new hair.
 Her face was done up in dramatic makeup, including dark blue eyeshadow and deep red lips with bold liner.
 She wore a striped shirt with a black accent on the border.

 In addition, Lohan shared a new sneak peek from the photoshoot today, which showed her wearing the same hair and makeup.
 However, she rocked a flowing, sheer black robe this time, along with knee-high snakeskin boots.
 Lindsay posed in the sand at the desert, as she noted that the photos were taken for Slimi Magazine.
 So far, her fans seem excited about the new images.